Adolf Anderssen: Morphy match, 1858

 Opportunities for tournament play remained rare, and Anderssen was reluctant to travel far because of the expense.
 In his one recorded tournament between 1851 and 1862, a one-game-per-round knock-out tournament at Manchester in 1857, he was eliminated in the second round.
 Then in late 1858, he was beaten 8–3 by the American champion Paul Morphy in a famous match held in Paris, France (two wins, two draws, seven losses).
 Although Anderssen knew as well as anyone how to attack, Morphy understood much better when to attack and how to prepare an attack.
 Morphy had recently scored equally convincing wins in matches against other top-class players: Johann Löwenthal, the Rev. John Owen and Daniel Harrwitz.
-Morphy returned to the United States in 1859 and soon afterwards announced his retirement from serious chess, however, making Anderssen once again the strongest active player.
+Morphy returned to the United States in 1859, however, and soon afterwards announced his retirement from serious chess, making Anderssen once again the strongest active player.

 Anderssen played the curious opening move 1.a3 in three games of his match against Morphy, and broke even with it (one loss, one draw, one win).
-This opening move, now referred to as "Anderssen's Opening", has never been popular in serious competition.
+This opening move, now referred to as Anderssen's Opening, has never been popular in serious competition.